Carolina Swim Camp

 He coached a pair of Tar Heels to berths in the 1992 Barcelona Olympics.
 Yann deFabrique, a first-team All-America at Carolina, was the 1993 French national champion in the 400-meter freestyle.
 David Monasterio, a first-team All-America at UNC in the 200-yard freestyle and 200-yard butterfly, swam on the 1992 Puerto Rican Olympic Team.

 Other notable UNC swimmers coached by DeSelm as an assistant from 1979-93 included Sue Walsh, Barb Harris, Polly Winde, James Hamrick, Carrie Szulc, John Davis, Gary Gauch, Melissa Douse and Sarah Perroni.
 Walsh and Winde were members of the 1983 United States Team in the Pan American Games.
-While an assistant, Walsh won 11 individual national titles and Harris individually and the Tar Heels women’s 200-yard medley relay team also won national crowns.
+While DeSelm was an assistant at Carolina, Walsh won 11 individual national titles and Harris also won an individual title and UNC’s women’s 200-yard medley relay team also won a national crown.

 DeSelm was the assistant manager for the U.S. team at the 2000 Olympic Games in Sydney, Australia, and the 2004 FINA Short Course World Championships.
 He was the head manager for U.S. teams at the 1997 and 1999 Pan Pacific Championships and the 1995 Pan American Games.